dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v10-info.md

 1. Find `--layout-x-large` and replace with `--layout-large`
 1. Find `--layout-xx-large` and replace with `--layout-x-large`

-Remember, you import and use the Eufemia breakpoints directly in your code:
+**NB:** Import and use the Eufemia breakpoints directly in your code:

 ```scss
 // breakpoints.scss